OrderN/CONQUEST-release/docs/post-proc.rst

    Process.pDOS_lm_resolved T

 Note that only one of these is needed, depending on what level of resolution is required.
-At present, angular momentum resolution is only available for the PAO basis set (not MSSF or blips) though it is under development for the MSSF basis (by projection onto the underlying PAO basis).
+Angular-momentum resolution is available for both primitive-PAO and MSSF calculations, but not for calculations using blip functions.

 The energy range for the projected DOS can also be specified: